rafaeltuelho/rafaeltuelho/about-me.md

-Solution Architect at Red Hat, where I had the opportunity to help many customers modernize their applications to run on hybrid cloud- based infrastructures leveraging cloud-native technologies and principles like DevSecOps.
-In this cloud-native context, I've been helping customers migrate existing applications to container-based environments.
-Also, I've been engaged with customers designing their new applications using cloud-native principles and technologies.
+Solution Architect at Red Hat, where I had the opportunity to help many customers modernize their applications to run on hybrid cloud- based infrastructures leveraging cloud-native technologies and principles like GitOps and DevSecOps.
+In this context, I've been helping customers to migrate existing applications to container-based environments.

-At the moment, I'm interested in leveraging and deepening my technical skills on Platform Engineering, building Internal Developer Portals, Deployment Automation, Continuous Integration and Continuous Deployment, Container Orchestration, Cloud-native Java Stacks, and Application Monitoring and Observability.
+At the moment, I'm interested in leveraging and deepening my technical skills in Platform Engineering, building Internal Developer Portals, Deployment Automation, Continuous Integration and Continuous Deployment, Container Orchestration, Cloud-native Java Stacks, and Application Monitoring and Observability.

-* **Tools and tech stacks**: Git, VS Code, Kubernetes, Linux Containers, Red Hat Openshift, Ansible
+* **Tools and tech stacks**: Enterprise Java, Git, Developer Tooling, Kubernetes, Linux Containers, Red Hat OpenShift, Ansible Automation.

 * **Programming Languages**: Java, Bash scripts, JavaScript, Python...
 I'm up for learning whatever makes the most sense in context.